 Lucas LaRochelle is a designer and researcher whose work is concerned with queer and trans digital cultures, community-based archiving, and artificial intelligence.
 They are the founder of Queering The Map, a community generated counter-mapping platform for digitally archiving LGBTQ2IA+ experience in relation to physical space.

-+ Their project Queering The Map was awarded an Honorary Mention for the 2018 Prix Ars Electronica in the Digital Communities category, was nominated for the Lumen Prize for Digital Art and the Kantar Information is Beautiful Awards, and is included in the Library of Congress LGBTQ+ Studies Web Archive.
-Their work has been written about and featured in CityLab, CBC Arts, VICE, AIGA Eye On Design, Vogue, I-D, Paper, INTO, Yorokobu, Archer, Numerama, and Project Myopia amongst other media outlets.
++ Their project, QT.bot, was awarded an Honorary Mention for the 2023 Prix Ars Electronica in the Artificial Intelligence and Life Art category.
+Their project, Queering The Map, was awarded an Honorary Mention for the 2018 Prix Ars Electronica in the Digital Communities category, nominated for the Lumen Prize for Digital Art and the Kantar Information is Beautiful Awards, and is included in the Library of Congress LGBTQ+ Studies Web Archive.

 + They are the recipient of the 2021 CQAM/Turbulent Residency.
 In 2019 they were the inaugural Curatorial Fellow at The Curatorial and Public Scholarship Lab.
 They have been in residence at Studio XX, Social Service Club, MUTEK AI Art Lab and The Fine Arts Reading Room.